AshPokemonTCG/stochastic-dark-energy-ou/stochastic_dark_energy.md

 ****2.1.5 The Stochastic Continuity Equation: OU as Physical Dynamics****

-The OU process dX=−θX dx+σ dWxdX = -\theta X\,dx + \sigma\,dW_x
-dX=−θXdx+σdWx​ (Axiom A3) is not merely
-a phenomenological choice.
-It is the unique solution to the stochastic continuity equation obtained by adding a noise term to the standard fluid equation.
+The OU process \(dX = -\theta X \, dx + \sigma \, dW_x\) (Axiom A3) provides a minimal and physically motivated phenomenological closure.
+It can be obtained by adding a noise term to the standard fluid continuity equation, yielding a stochastic extension consistent with Hubble damping.
 In physical time, setting x=ln⁡ax = \ln a x=lna and X≡δΩΛX \equiv \delta\Omega_\Lambda
 X≡δΩΛ​: